Cafe Consultancy – Setting up a cafe in London and surrounding areas

 Now that you are ready and you’ve considered the above and still want to go ahead and open a coffee shop.
 You need to choose your location; location can make or break your café business, so it’s important that you consider every aspect of it.
 A coffee shop is a versatile business that can really make the most of many kinds of locations.

-Before you settle on the location in London and Surrey you need to consider:
+Before you settle on the location in London and surrounding areas you need to consider:

 • How many people reside locally and who are they?